Azizkhaled/Azizkhaled/README.md

 Intrigued by machine learning during my Electrical and Electronics Engineering studies with a warning system for autonomous vehicles, I pursued a Computer Engineering Master's to specialize in data science.
 I've completed diverse projects, including using 3D point clouds to detect vegetation encroachment on powerlines and predicting financial well-being from surveys.
 Now, I'm eager to delve further into the realm of NLP, excited by the limitless possibilities it offers.

-* 🌍  I'm based in Ottawa, ON
-* ✉️  You can contact me at [azizknajjar@gmail.com](mailto:azizknajjar@gmail.com)
-* 🤝  I'm open to collaborating on Machine learning, NLP, Computer Vision, 3D segmentation projects

 # 💫 About Me:
  🌍  I'm based in Ottawa, On, Canada<br> ✉️  You can contact me at [azizknajjar@gmail.com](mailto:azizknajjar@gmail.com)<br> 🤝  I'm open to collaborating on Machine learning, NLP, Computer Vision, 3D segmentation projects